Korma-Chameleon/kc-blog/2032-08-17-weird-czech-qr-codes.md

 After trying a few variations, I landed up on Wikipedia.
 It turns out that these are an open standard named [Short Payment Descriptor](https://en.wikipedia.org/wiki/Short_Payment_Descriptor) or just SPAYD.
-The format encodes a list of key-value text fields representing payment information and the structure is very simple, using only a couple of separators.
+The format encodes a list of key-value text fields representing payment information and the structure is very simple.
+There's only a couple of separators;
+\* separates fields and : indicates the end of a key.
+The fields themselves include destination account (ACC), amount (AM) and currency (CC).
+Basically anything a banking app might need to send money.

 Armed with this information, I figured this would be a good project to try in Rust.
 I'd played around with the language a little before and heard about a